kiiichi/burn-the-tape/FDE_note.md

 ## 5. Analysis Demo

-- In the **eigensolver analysis** window , you can find the mode list shows the effective index of each mode , the loss and polarization fractions.
+- In the **eigensolver analysis** window , you can find the mode list shows the effective index of each mode , the loss and polarization fractions

-- We can polt the material roperties or the model fields and to select whitch component to plot in mode plot options.
+- We can polt the material roperties or the model fields and to select whitch component to plot in mode plot options

-- We can zoom in and out of the plot using mouse buttons.
+- We can zoom in and out of the plot using mouse buttons

 - Frequency

   - The frequency sweep setting can be found in the **Frequency analysis** tab.
 There We can set the wavelength range starting at 1.5 micron to 1.6micron.
-Set the **number of points** to sweep to 10 and the **number of test modes** to 8.
+Set the **number of points** to sweep to 10 and the **number of test modes** to 8

-   - The **track selected mode** use **detailed dispersion calculation** and **store mode profiles** while tracking need to be selected to export the resulting data to interconnect whitch is numerical photonic integrated circuit simulator.
+  - The **track selected mode** use **detailed dispersion calculation** and **store mode profiles** while tracking need to be selected to export the resulting data to interconnect whitch is numerical photonic integrated circuit simulator

-   - Make sure the fundamental TE mode of the waveguide is selected before running the sweep since this is our mode of interest to run the calculation click **frequency sweep**.
+  - Make sure the fundamental TE mode of the waveguide is selected before running the sweep since this is our mode of interest to run the calculation click **frequency sweep**

+***

+## 6. Application Examples

+- Single mode condition
+  - Mode calculation
+  - Frequency swep

+- Power coupling between fiber and waveguide
+  - Calculate modes for fiber and waveguide
+  - Calculate overlap between modes

+- Photonic Crystal Fiber
+  - Mode analysis
+  - Bent loss analysis

+- Evanescent Waveguide Coupler
+  - Determine the coupling length

+- 90 Degree Waveguide Bend
+  - Total loss
+  - Bending loss

+- Magneto - Optical Waveguide
+  - Dispersion analysis

+- Helical Waveguide
+  - Find circularly polarized modes